-Q: "My friend went on this completely plant-based, whole foods diet.
+"My friend went on this completely plant-based, whole-foods diet.
 I’m interested in limiting or eliminating animal products—but is it actually possible to get the protein and calcium my muscles and bones need?"

 Absolutely.
 You can still maintain strong bones as a vegan or vegetarian and gain muscle.
-What’s key, says Leslie Bonci, RD, LDN, director of sports nutrition at the University of Pittsburgh Medical Center, is packing in calcium-rich dairy subs while following this simple formula for successful muscle protein synthesis: Weight training plus adequate protein—that is, getting enough protein and spreading intake throughout the day.
+What’s key, says Leslie Bonci, R.D., L.D.N., director of sports nutrition at the University of Pittsburgh Medical Center, is packing in calcium-rich dairy subs while following this simple formula for successful muscle protein synthesis: Weight training plus adequate protein—that is, getting enough protein and spreading intake throughout the day.

-Then, aim to get .5 to .7 grams of protein per pound of body weight daily, suggests Bonci, divided evenly among meals.
-For a 150-pound man, that’s 75 to 105 grams daily.
-Ideally, slip 25 to 35 grams of protein and at least 2 grams of leucine (an essential amino acid and protein building block largely found in whey-fortified foods including Better Whey of Life yogurt, Detour bars, and Mix1 shakes) into each meal.
+Then, aim to get .5-.7g of protein per pound of bodyweight daily, suggests Bonci, divided evenly among meals.
+For a 150-lb man, that’s 75-105g daily.
+Ideally, slip 25-35g of protein and at least 2g of leucine (an essential amino acid and protein building block largely found in whey-fortified foods including Better Whey of Life yogurt, Detour bars, and Mix1 shakes) into each meal.